Ace

 Cedar

-Cedar is generously sponsored by Bon Bon and Rose Hambly for 2024!
+Cedar is generously sponsored by Martha and Wes Brown for 2026!

 Chestnut Mustang Gelding ♦ DOB: 2009 ♦ Arrival: Spring 2022

-When we were ready to start integrating Cedar into sessions, he attended a cow working clinic with one of our leaders in order to expose him to a new environment, a group of horses, and many new experiences.
+Just before we integrated Cedar into our session program, he attended a cow working clinic to expose him to a new environment, a group of horses, and many new experiences.
 He was called “the gentleman” by the clinician and won the award for cutting out one cow at a time due to that quiet, soft, powerful presence.
-The way he handled these new experiences launched him into his session career that he is now a full participant in.
+The way he handled these new experiences launched him into his fulltime session career.

 Daisy